Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 The CO₂ Method

 This method is used for premium decaf.
-Being more technical and controlled, it’s also known as the engineering method.
+Due to its precision and closed‑loop technology, it’s also referred to as the engineering method.

 - CO₂ is pressurized, causing it to become “supercritical.”
 In other words, it behaves like both a gas and a liquid, which allows it to dissolve the caffeine and extract it out of the beans.